EESSI/compatibility-layer/README.md

 You can add them manually or in an automated way by using Ansible, being Ansible the preferred way.
 Below you can find the two options explained.

 #### Ansible playbook (Option 1)
-The steps described above can be automatically executed by running the Ansible playbook `install.yml` inside the folder `playbooks`.
+The installation of the EESSI-specific parts can be automatically executed by running the Ansible playbook `install.yml` inside the folder `playbooks`.
 See the `README` in that folder for more details.
 Note that the playbook will also install a set of packages, e.g. `Lmod` and `archspec`.

 #### Manually (Option 2)